jzgom067/F25-ITWS2110-TeamSite/lab2/README.md

 ## Braden Lam

+I annotated the Seventh, Eighth, Ninth, and Tenth amendments to the constitution.
+The annotations I made explain what the amendment does in simpler terms, and how it can impact people.

 ## Ethan Kusse

 I created the basic HTML structure of how each of the articles, amendments, and sections would appear in on the website.
 A struggle I encountered was the sheer mass of dividing up the content, but this was overcome with smart copy/pasting.
 I also contributed to the annotations of the sections.